 Vikki: Yeah, absolutely.
 And make notes of those as well, because you know, if you start a spreadsheet and start popping up those sort of repetitive themes, you can come up with so much content, you know, there's so many things, once you start writing content ideas, according to that pillar, like when you're in the zone, you'll be able to come up with a lot more.
 So it's much easier than trying to, you know, sitting down and going right today.
 I have to write about, you know, running for example, and then you have to sit there and try and think about what to come up with.
 Whereas if your pain point is, you know, getting off the couch and getting healthy, there's, it's much easier to think of ideas to solve that.

 Anna: Yeah, definitely.
 Awesome.
 Okay.
 Well, lots of ideas and lots of food for thought.
-And I will say to everyone listening that if you've got any more questions related to social media or anything else around digital marketing strategy, financials, metrics, mindset, as you see we're a bit of Jack of all trades, because we've got a big group of amazing women, all with expert advice to give you.
-So please, if you've got any questions, it doesn't matter how silly, we want to be here to help answer it and we promise we'll answer it.
-Honestly, everything we want to do here for you is just to give you a real warm and honest look at what it takes to grow your business, whatever platform you're using or whatever it is, whatever part of the business.
-And if you'd like to know anything more about The Elevatory and our awesome team, you can head over to theelevatory/mastermind and you can book a discovery call with me anytime through that link.
-And you can also find notes from today's show at theelevatory/podcast and we'll basically be summarising all those points of view at the top, so that you've got quick, easy access to start making changes to your Instagram right now.
+And I will say to everyone listening that if you've got any more questions related to social media or anything else around digital marketing strategy, financials, metrics, mindset, it doesn't matter how silly, we want to be here to help answer it and we promise we'll answer it.
+Honestly, everything we want to do here for you is just to give you a real raw and honest look at what it takes to grow your business, whatever platform you're using or whatever it is, whatever part of the business.
+And if you'd like to know anything more about The Elevatory and our awesome team, you can head over to theelevatory.com and you can book a discovery call with me anytime through that link.
 Alrighty.
 See you later.
-See you guys till next time.
-Bye bye.

 KNOW SOMEONE WHO CAN BENEFIT FROM THIS PODCAST?